tramarobin/fctSnPM/README.md

 * `Fthreshold` is a structure that represent the statistical threshold for the F-values (statistical inference)
 * `Fsignificant` is a structure that contains the logical for the significance (Fcontinuum > Fthreshold) of each effect of the ANOVA (1 if significant, 0 if not).
 * `clusterLocation` is a structure (one for each significant cluster) that contains the location (start and end as indexes) of each significant cluster.
 * `clusterP` is a structure (one for each significant cluster) that contains the p-value of each significant cluster.
+This value is corrected with inverse Bonferonni correction.

 `clusterLocation` and `clusterP` are created only in one dimension